w3f/polkadot-wiki/docs/glossary.md

 ## Random Seed

-A random seed is psuedo-random number available on-chain.
+A random seed is pseudo-random number available on-chain.
 It is used in various places of the Polkadot protocol, most prominently in [BABE](#babe) the block production mechanism.